Natashina/Module-19-Challenge/README.md

 6. Changing output layer activation finction from Sigmoid to ReLU made the resulting parameters worse, because model loss is deteriorating.
 ![Chart3](Capture2.3.PNG)

 7. For this trial the columns with three other least important features - 'ORG_Corporation', 'USE_Heathcare', 'AFFIL_3' were removed.
-The performance metrics of the model   are slightly improved.
+Again the performance metrics of the model almost have not changed.
 ![Chart4](Capture2.4.PNG)